3DCoded/3MS/docs/setup/controllers/bttmmb.md

 8. Plug the PSU screw terminals into the PSU wire

+Plug the MMB into your Klipper host with the cable that came with it.

 If the MMB lights up, you wired it correctly!

-Finally, plug the MMB into your Klipper host with the cable that came with it.